 As I mentioned before, early morning and dusk are the best times for how to see animals in Yellowstone.
 Take this morning to wake up early – VERY early – for a chance to see wolves and other wildlife in Lamar Valley.
 Lamar Valley is especially loved by bison, but if you’re lucky, you’ll see some wolves far in the distance.
 Other animals, like elk, deer, coyotes, and even bears, are not unheard of.
 There’s a reason this area is often called America’s Serengeti – it’s truly one of the best places of Yellowstone.

 Spotting wildlife takes patience and skill, so be sure you have some good binoculars (this is a great pair, or these are good for a tighter budget).
 I also highly recommend doing a guided tour.
-My friend Kady (who is a Yellowstone expert) recommended them and said they have incredible guides and all the equipment you need to be able to see a lot of wildlife.
+My friend Kady (who is a Yellowstone expert) recommended them.
+She said they have incredible guides and all the equipment you need to be able to see a lot of wildlife.
 I didn’t hear about them until just after we left and can’t wait to return and do a guided tour with them!

 Lamar Valley Hike